Introducing our aims, objectives and policy for the enhancement of small historic towns and villages.

 Belton in Rutland, a typical member comunity

 If you care for the beauty, character and fabric of small historic towns, then share your skills and experience with us.
-Bellow we have listed the membership offers.
 Many people and sites have already joined to the ASHTAV team, like this site for beautiful gift ideas, like other groceries and companies located in the town.

 The Association receives grant aid from English Heritage.
-With this grant we are improving our service to our members .
-Small towns and villages make an important contribution to the historic environment but they are also home to many hundreds of thousands of people whose interests we represent.
-We welcome new members from among the Parish and Town councils and from other organisations and individuals as Friends of the Association.
+This grant is improving the service provided to members.
+Small towns and villages make an important contribution to the historic environment, while also being home to many hundreds of thousands of people whose interests the Association represents.
+New members are welcomed from Parish and Town Councils, as well as from other organisations and individuals as Friends of the Association.

 Objectives